-The following witty comment was brought to you by my latest WordPress plugin, Hello Simpsons Chalkboard Gag: I will not call the principal “spud head”.
+The following witty comment was brought to you by my latest WordPress plugin, Hello Simpsons Chalkboard Gag: Hershey Kisses do not drop from Cupid’s butt.

 Everything following the colon above was dynamically pulled from a listing of all past chalkboard gags by Bart Simpson.
 And no, I did not have to sit through the hundreds of episodes, painstakingly writing down each one.
 Thanks to The Simpsons Archive, I was able to just write a tiny Perl script that parsed their listing of gags from each episode.